aws/codecatalyst-blueprints/README.md

 [Documentation and wiki](https://github.com/aws/codecatalyst-blueprints/wiki)

-This guide deals with how to develop in this codebase.
+This guide deals with how to develop in this codebase

 ## Blueprints